varnamproject/libvarnam/README.md

 Learning can be initiated by calling Varnam APIs directly or using *varnamc*.

 Input tools like ibus-engine will automatically learn the words that you are typing.

+Learned data is kept in one of the following locations:

+* APPDATA\varnam\suggestions (Windows)
+* XDG_DATA_HOME/varnam/suggestions
+* HOME/.local/share/varnam/suggestions

 Mozilla Public License